Bone Regeneration and Gum GraftingRegenerate previously lost gum and bone tissue

-Healthy gum tissue protects your teeth from disease and sensitivity, and helps produce a great smile.
-When you experience a loss of gum tissue around your teeth it can be the beginning of serious oral health problems.
-Exposed roots may be sensitive to temperature change, are more vulnerable to decay, and are associated with loss of supporting bone.
+Healthy gum tissue protects your teeth from disease and sensitivity.
+Healthy gums produce a great smile.
+When you experience gum tissue loss around your teeth, it can be the beginning of severe oral health problems.
+Exposed tooth roots become sensitive to temperature change.
+They are more vulnerable to decay and contribute to jaw bone loss.

 Aggressive tooth brushing and gum disease are two leading reasons that roots become exposed.